haydy-a390/Mini-Group-Project/README.md

  - step ten: Edit the repository by clicking the edit pen icon
  - step eleven: Once you are done adding to the README. file, scroll down the page and click on the propose file changes button
  - step tweleve: From there the changes are commited and the owner of the code must pull the request

+ 1. Forking vs Cloning
+  - Forking is when you request GitHub to clone the project and then Github registers it under your username

+2. Pull Request

+3. Adding a collaborator to a Github Repo.